justintoo/blog.justintoo.com/_drafts/2017-02-02-startchurch-conference-boston.md

 17. How do you create agreement to be sent by church as guest speaker?

-18. Hotel room reimbursement - board resolution?
+18. Hotel room reimbursement - is that permitted with board resolution?

 19. Donated services and rent are not deductible - they must write a church back to the church.

-20. You can use a DBA (Doing Business As) for the Church; ministry-church link.
+20. You can use a DBA (Doing Business As) for the Church; ministry-church link?

 21. How to deal with bible study group liabilities, doctrine, activities?

 22. Public Support Test of charity - "The organization receives no more than one-third of its support from gross investment income and more than one-third of its support from contributions, membership fees, and gross receipts from activities related to its exempt functions." (http://grantspace.org/tools/knowledge-base/Nonprofit-Management/Establishment/public-support-test)

 23. For-profit: Does C Corporation pay corporate tax and then the dividends are simply tax-free?
+How about C Corp donations to the church?

 24. Who owns the written books?

 25. **Intellectual Property and Creative License Agreement** - must be added to the StartChurch program (does not automatically happen).

 26. **Can all pastors ordained in your church be provided a Housing allowance?**

+27. **Transfers from holdings to church** Maybe 1-2 transactions a year would be okay.

+28. **Can I attach profit/loss statement to board meetings?** Yes, to show financial state.

+29. **Trey Lewis**: tlewis@startchurch.com

+30. **Indemnification: Should spouse have their own policy to protect them?**

+31. **Selling books taxable?**: If it's just a book for a series, then its just a resource.

+- Ask for Lewis or Dave to get rates and incentives.

 ----
 Paying $1,668.58 more and only getting 2 resources.